Bringing It All Home.

 Bargaining with the Saudi oligarchs for more oil to save the children of Ukraine by massacring more children in Yemen.

-Falling over themselves to decry Russian atrocities in Ukraine while they support very similar atrocities by Israel in Gaza, Saudi Arabia and the UAE in Yemen.
+Falling over themselves to decry Russian atrocities in Ukraine while they support very similar atrocities by Israel in Gaza, by Saudi Arabia and the UAE in Yemen.

 Decrying Russia for attacking another sovereign state using similar phony pretexts as those used by the so called Coalition of the Willing to invade Iraq.